LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 Lastly, test results are packages into a JUnit XML file that GitLab uses for reporting the results in its GUI **(step 6)**.
-This is done in the RADIUSS Shared CI framework.
+This is done in the
+`RADIUSS Shared CI Framework <https://github.com/LLNL/radiuss-shared-ci>`_

 The commands shown here intermingle with other commands that emit messages, timing information for various operations, etc. which appear in a log